 - Does the school have a dress code?
 Are there certain things students can't wear?

 - Will kids need a change of clothes for PE or art class?

 - Do your kids have a safe backpack that's lightweight, with two wide, padded shoulder straps, a waist belt, a padded back, and multiple compartments?

 - Do kids know not to overload their backpacks and to stow them safely at home and school?

-- Have you stocked up on all of the necessary school supplies?
-(Letting kids pick out a new lunchbox and a set of pens, pencils, binders, etc., helps get them geared up for going back to school.)
+- Have you stocked up on all needed school supplies?
+Letting kids pick out a new lunchbox and a set of pens, pencils, binders, etc., helps get them geared up for going back to school.

-- Have your kids had all necessary immunizations?
+- Have your kids gotten all necessary vaccines?

-- Have you filled out any forms that the school has sent home, such as emergency contact and health information forms?
+- Have you filled out any forms that the school needs, such as emergency contact and health information forms?

 - Do the school nurse and teachers know about any medical conditions your child has, such as food allergies, asthma, diabetes, or other conditions that may need to be managed during the school day?